 - Choose search committee members and chair, or choose chair first and then they recruit members.
 Five to eight members is ideal, including both some board members and some outsiders, especially executive directors and people who have been involved as a board member in an ED search.

 - Communicate!
 The committee chair is responsible for keeping the full board and the staff informed of the process.
 It is much better to communicate too much than too little so they understand what is happening and support the final decision.

-- Review the current executive director’s role and job description.
+- Take time to thoroughly review the current executive director’s role and job description.
 Interview the current ED and staff to determine what the organization needs.
 Set expectations for the incoming ED.

 - Develop a compelling, but realistic job description that will attract candidates.
 Set salary range to include in the job posting.
 (Here’s why.)
 A good data source in Nebraska is the Nonprofit Association of the Midlands Salary and Benefit Survey.
 The board must approve both the job description and salary range.

 - Post the job – In Lincoln, Cause Collective and Nonprofit Association of the Midlands are the best places, but you should also look at national groups related to your nonprofit, and promote it to everyone in your organization’s network.

 - Recruit candidates – ask peers, funders, past board members, and staff for recommendations and then reach out to those people.
 Your best candidates probably aren’t currently looking for a job, so you need to find them.
 More details on finding good candidates.